 The album closes with My Heart Goes Out To You, which shows Belinda’s softer vocals set alongside a fairly dreamy song.
 They’re complimented by some acoustic guitar and perfect backing vocals.
 This was definitely the right choice for the final track.

-This album is far more gentle than some of Belinda’s earlier offerings, and whilst her vocals here are just as expertly wielded, they’re richer and softer against a less rock-fuelled sound.
-I feel that this may have limited the success of this album, with fans expecting to hear the Belinda they’d known in the past.
+Over all, this album is far more gentle than some of Belinda’s earlier offerings, and whilst her vocals here are just as expertly wielded, they’re richer and softer against a less rock-fuelled sound.
+I feel that this may have limited the success of this album, with fans expecting to hear the Belinda they’d known to belt out big hits in the past.

 - POP RESCUE 2019 RATING: 3 / 5